 - Place the cast iron in the oven to get hot.

-- Into a large bowl, add Jiffy cornbread mix, yellow cornmeal, coconut milk, soy (or almond) milk, one tablespoon extra virgin olive oil, rubbed sage, and freshly cracked black peppercorns.
+- Into a large bowl, add Jiffy cornbread mix, yellow cornmeal, coconut milk, soy (or almond) milk, one tablespoon extra virgin olive oil, Old Bay seasoning, rubbed sage, and freshly cracked black peppercorns.

 - Mix the ingredients thoroughly.

 - Remove the cast iron from the oven and add the remaining tablespoons of extra virgin olive oil.

-- Use a brush and ensure the bottom and side of the skillet are coated with olive oil.
+- Use a brush and ensure the bottom and sides of the skillet are coated with olive oil.